 The Valuation office has been conducting a national project to revalue all business properties in the state for rates purposes.
 The revaluation for county Louth has been completed and Valuation Certificates have issued.
-A new Valuation List will be published on 17th September.
-From that date it will be available to view on-line at www.valoff.ie.
-It is also available for inspection in the Valuation Office, Irish Life Centre, Lower Abbey St, Dublin 2.
-The new list will take effect from 01/01/2020 and subsequent years.
+A new Valuation List was published on 17th September 2019.
+The new list took effect from 01/01/2020 and subsequent years.

 Annual Rate of Valuation (ARV)

-The ARV is set by the Local Authority and current indications are that the ARV for 2020 could be as follows:
+The ARV is set by the Local Authority at their annual budget meeting and the ARV for 2020 is as follows:

 Example: Valuation €10,000

-If a ratepayer is dissatisfied with the valuation or any details contained in the Valuation Certificate, there is a right of appeal to the Valuation Tribunal.
-Appeals must be made no later than 14th October 2019.
-An appeal fee must be paid to the Valuation Tribunal with each appeal made.
-Full details in relation to how to make an appeal and also appeal fees are available at the Valuation Tribunal website www.valuationtribulal.ie
+If a ratepayer was dissatisfied with the valuation or any details contained in the Valuation Certificate, there was a right of appeal to the Valuation Tribunal.
+Appeals had to be made by 14th October 2019.

 Further information is available from: